ABOUT SMITH CENTRAL REGIONAL CENTER

 SCRC's principals have decades of experience in the real estate industry.
 SCRC's mission is to facilitate each investor's goal of investing in a sound business venture that will create positive financial returns as well as jobs for the local economy.

 (by Smith Central Regional Center)

 The Kansas City Club Hotel building was originally completed in 1922.
 The club was a gathering place for businessmen and politicians and its members include two former presidents, Harry Truman and Dwight D. Eisenhower.
 In 2016 the property was voted best wedding venue in Kansas City.
 In 2018 construction started and the plan is to convert the building into a 141-room hotel with a basement game room with a bar and food service, a restaurant off the lobby, a lobby bar, fitness center and 22,825 square feet of meeting space including a rooftop terrace.

 The Stonegate is a second-phase apartment building that is part of a multi-phased planned development for the Village, located in Arlington Heights, Illinois.
 The Village consists of the first phase apartment project called One Arlington apartments (completed in 2015); a 102-room hotel; 35,000 square feet of retail space; and an independent living facility for seniors.
 The Stonegate will contain approximately 263 residential housing units and supporting parking facilities.

-Smith Central Regional Center (formerly known as Central Western Regional Center) has sponsored EB-5 investors in multiple Burger King stores in Illinois and Ohio.
+Smith Central Regional Center has sponsored EB-5 investors in multiple Burger King stores in Illinois and Ohio.

 What is an EB-5 Regional Center?

-Smith Central Regional Center covers these 9 states:
+Smith Central Regional Center covers areas in these 11 states: